Marijn030/Webtech-group16/readme.txt

-title TEXT PRIMARY KEY NOT NULL, genre TEXT NOT NULL, year INTEGER NOT NULL, writer TEXT NOT NULL, star TEXT NOT NULL, poster TEXT NOT NULL, trailer TEXT NOT NULL, plot TEXT NOT NULL, director TEXT NOT NULL
+title TEXT PRIMARY KEY NOT NULL, genre TEXT NOT NULL, year INTEGER NOT NULL, director TEXT NOT NULL, writer TEXT NOT NULL, star TEXT NOT NULL, poster TEXT NOT NULL, trailer TEXT NOT NULL, plot TEXT NOT NULL
 );

-CREATE TABLE IF NOT EXISTS artist ( name TEXT PRIMARY KEY NOT NULL, birthyear INTEGER NOT NULL
+CREATE TABLE IF NOT EXISTS director ( name TEXT PRIMARY KEY NOT NULL, birthyear INTEGER NOT NULL
 );

-CREATE TABLE IF NOT EXISTS writer ( artist_name TEXT PRIMARY KEY NOT NULL, artist_birthyear INTEGER NOT NULL,
+CREATE TABLE IF NOT EXISTS directed ( director_name PRIMARY KEY NOT NULL, movies TEXT NOT NULL,
-CONSTRAINT writer_fk_artist FOREIGN KEY (artist_name)
-REFERENCES artist(name),
-CONSTRAINT writer_fk_artist FOREIGN KEY (artist_birthyear)
+CONSTRAINT directed_fk_director FOREIGN KEY (director_name)
-REFERENCES artist(birthyear)
+REFERENCES director(name)
 );

+CREATE TABLE IF NOT EXISTS writer ( name TEXT PRIMARY KEY NOT NULL, birthyear INTEGER NOT NULL
+);

-CREAT TABLE IF NOT EXISTS written (
+CREATE TABLE IF NOT EXISTS written ( writer_name PRIMARY KEY NOT NULL, movies TEXT NOT NULL,
+CONSTRAINT written_fk_writer FOREIGN KEY (writer_name)
+REFERENCES writer(name)
+);

+CREATE TABLE IF NOT EXISTS actor ( name TEXT PRIMARY KEY NOT NULL, birthyear INTEGER NOT NULL, photo TEXT NOT NULL
+);

+CREATE TABLE IF NOT EXISTS acted ( actor_name PRIMARY KEY NOT NULL, movies TEXT NOT NULL,
+CONSTRAINT acted_fk_actor FOREIGN KEY (actor_name)
+REFERENCES actor(name)
 );

 CREATE TABLE IF NOT EXISTS moviescreening (